resource-watch/slate/source/includes/api/_dashboard.md

 When creating a dashboard, the `application` field should be present and cannot contain any values that are not associated with the creating user's account.
 If an `application` value is not provided, `["rw"]` is used by default, and the process will fail if the user account does not belong to it.
 Any role can create a dashboard.

-**The field `is-highlighted` can only be provided on creation by ADMIN users.** If you provide this field and the token does not match an ADMIN user, the request will fail with status code **403 Forbidden** and the message `You need to be an ADMIN to create/update the is_highlighted attribute of the dashboard.`

 Supported fields:

 Name            | Description                                                                  | Accepted values